on-prem/tinycore-kernel/README.md

 ### Building default module extensions

-Default modules extensions are `all, base, filesystems, ipv6, mtd, netfilter, raid-dm, scsi`.
+Default modules extensions are `all, base, filesystems, ipv6, mtd, netfilter, raid-dm, scsi, net-bridging`.

 The `all` extension will contain _all_ the modules.